trivago/gollum/docs/src/gen/filter/stream.rst

 **Block**

-  Sets a list of streams that are blocked.
-If a message's stream is not in that list, the OnlyStreams list is tested.
-  By default this parameter is set to "empty".
+  Defines a list of stream names that are blocked.
+If a message's stream is not in that list, the "Only" list is tested.
+By default this parameter is empty.

 **Only**

-  Sets a list of streams that may pass.
+  Defines a list of streams that may pass.
 Messages from streams that are not in this list are blocked unless the list is empty.
-  By default this parameter is set to "empty".
+  By default this parameter is empty.